15 Zero Waste Office Tips & Supplies For Maximizing Productivity (Not Plastic)

 3. Use Compostable Or Reusable Products At Events

-Ever seen that overflowing bin at the end of a company lunch, plastic cutlery, plates, and red cups?
+Ever seen that overflowing bin at the end of a company lunch, plastic cutlery, non-recyclable paper plates, and red cups?

 Even if you bought “recyclable” plates and disposable utensils, know these rarely get recycled, nor can they be if stained with grease and food—and can actually hinder recycling efforts by contaminating other recyclables.